Penny Taylor

 Penelope Jane Taylor (born 24 May 1981) is an Australian former professional basketball player and assistant coach.
 During her 19-year career, Taylor spent the most time with the Phoenix Mercury of the WNBA, where she won three championships.
 She also won the WNBL title with her first club, the Australian Institute of Sport, and played in China, Italy, Turkey and Russia.
 As part of the Australian woman's national team, Taylor won two Olympic medals and led the Australian Opals to a gold medal at the World Championships, winning tournament MVP honours ahead of teammate Lauren Jackson.

 Early life

-Penny Taylor was born in Melbourne, Victoria to English parents Michael Taylor and Denna Noble.
-She has a younger brother named Phillip, step-sister Abbey and an older sister named Heather.
+Penny Taylor was born in Melbourne, Victoria to English parents Michael Taylor and Denna Taylor.
+She has a younger brother named Phillip and older sister named Heather.
 Her parents enrolled Taylor in the Belgrave South Red Devils basketball club at the age of four.
 The camaraderie helped Taylor overcome her shyness, and eventually move to the Nunawading Spectres.
 She attended Upwey High School in Upwey, Victoria, and after graduating earned a scholarship to the Australian Institute of Sport in Canberra.

 Taylor holds a UK passport due to her parents' origin.